amyxlu/amyxlu.github.io/_pages/resume.md

 title: curriculum vitae
 description:
 ---
-_[Here](/assets/AmyLuCV.pdf) is my CV, but it is probably outdated, and certainly incompletely captures my passions.
+_[Here is my CV](/assets/AmyLuCV.pdf), but it is probably outdated, and certainly is an incomplete picture.
 Feel free to reach out instead at amyxlu [at] cs [dot] toronto [dot] edu._

 :small_blue_diamond:  :small_blue_diamond:  :small_blue_diamond:

+I am currently at [insitro](insitro.com), grateful to learn from a team with the strong talent and leadership to do great things.

-I am currently a Masters candidate at the [Vector Institute](https://vectorinstitute.ai/), working on self-supervised representation learning for protein sequences, and learning to bike in the winter.
+Previously, I completed my Masters of Computer Science at the [Vector Institute](https://vectorinstitute.ai/), working on self-supervised representation learning for protein sequences, and learning to bike in the winter.

 During my Masters, I was a Visiting Student Researcher at [Stanford University](anshul.kundaje.net), exploring domain adaptation in transcription factor binding, and standing in line at the Salt and Straw in Downtown Palo Alto.